 One of the current controversies in managing moyamoya patients is regarding the degree of intervention which is appropriate when patients have presented with vascular changes which are limited to one cerebral hemisphere.
 According to established criterion, these patients would be considered as having a diagnosis of probable moyamoya disease and are sometimes referred to as having moyamoya syndrome.
 Smith et al reviewed the clinical and imaging records of a series of primarily pediatric patients with moyamoya syndrome who presented with unilateral disease and underwent cerebral revascularization surgery using pial synangiosis, or EDAS, on the affected side.
 During the follow-up period, 10 (30%) of 33 patients with unilateral findings, progressed to bilateral disease as evidenced by appearance of moyamoya changes in the previously unaffected hemisphere.
 The mean time until disease progression was 2.2 years (range 0.5–8.5 years).
 Certain factors were associated with progression including contralateral abnormalities on initial angiography, previous history of congenital cardiac anomaly, cranial irradiation, Asian ancestry, and familial moyamoya syndrome.
 It was therefore recommended that pediatric patients with known unilateral disease should undergo continued monitoring by diagnostic testing at regular intervals.

 A number of medical treatments have been tried for patients with moyamoya.
 Antiplatelet agents, most commonly aspirin, are routinely used for patients presenting with stroke symptoms with the rationale that blood clots in the cerebral arteries are commonly observed.
-Anticoagulation using warfarin is not commonly used and may be harmful due to the propensity for intracranial bleeding in moyamoya.
+Anticoagulation using certain drugs is not commonly used and may be harmful due to the propensity for intracranial bleeding in moyamoya.
 Other medications including vasodilators, anticonvulsants, and fibrinolytics have also been used but no controlled trials have provided strong support for clinical effectiveness of any medications.

 There are two types of revascularization surgery that are now practiced for the treatment of a moyamoya disease and are termed indirect and direct revascularization.